bitovi/academy/src/technology-consulting/6-communication-methods.md

 - **Be mindful of tone:** Text-based communication can easily be misinterpreted.
 Avoid sarcasm, be clear and direct, and always assume the best intentions when reading others’ messages.
 - **Reread before sending:** Before hitting send, double-check that your message is clear, concise, and free from unnecessary jargon.
 A quick reread can also help you spot any potential ambiguities in tone.
 - **Use positive language:** Frame your messages in a way that fosters collaboration.
 Instead of “We can’t do this,” try “Here’s what we can do.”
+- **Don’t delete messages after solving an issue:** Instead, add the solution as a follow-up message to maintain context and transparency.
+- **Be mindful with private channels:** Avoid adding people unexpectedly to private channels.
+Check with them first to respect their preferences.
+- **Avoid anxiety with clear requests:** When reaching out, say what you’re contacting them about instead of just asking, “Do you have a minute?”.
+- **Keep your profile updated:** Ensure your Slack or team profiles have relevant contact details like your email.

 Questions to reflect: